 Select Wines

 The 2015 Etude Pinot Gris simply smells inviting with aromas of honeysuckle, mandarin and citrus blossom.
 It is balanced on the palate with a noticeable crispness.
 Young and lively this wine reveals flavors of lime, grapefruit and hints of apricot.
-Very good acidity and a clean finish.
-The fruit is all from the Sonoma side of Carneros – from both the Grace Benoist Ranch and the well-regarded Cold Creek Vineyard.
+It features bright acidity and a clean finish.
+The grapes were sourced entirely from the Sonoma side of Carneros including from both the Grace Benoist Ranch and the well-regarded Cold Creek Vineyard.

-Etude also works with some of Napa’s most acclaimed vineyard sites including Morisoli, Vine Hill Ranch and the Gamble Family Vineyards.
+Etude has or currently works with some of Napa Valley’s most acclaimed vineyard sites including Morisoli in Rutherford and Vine Hill Ranch in Oakville and Meteor Vineyards in Coombsville, all for Cabernet Sauvignon.

 Hospitality

-Tastings in the elegant tasting room are by walk-in and the several times we have been here we’ve seen a number of bicycles parked in front as this tasting room is on the radar of several local bike rental companies including Backroads (a tour operator based in Berkeley, California).
+During some of our visits, we have seen a number of bicycles parked in front as the Etude tasting room is on the radar of several local bike rental companies including Backroads, a tour operator based in Berkeley, California.
 Backroads often makes a stop here to treat their guests to lunch paired with Etude wines.

 Guests can also make appointments for The Study of Pinot Noir, their popular sit down tasting and examination of this variety.
-This was our first introduction to Etude many years ago – and winemaker Jon Priest actually stopped in to say hello.
-Many wineries in Carneros produce Pinot Noir but not many go in depth with this variety like this particular tasting.
+This was our first introduction to Etude many years ago; we recall winemaker Jon Priest stopped in to say hello.
+Many wineries in Carneros produce Pinot Noir but not many go in depth with this variety like in this particular tasting.

 The room where they hold this tasting has changed since our first visit; today it is held in the Heirloom Room located across from the main tasting bar and features a number of maps on the walls.
 Your host will discuss how terroir effects various characteristics of the wine including the aroma, taste and structure.
-And this tasting is a good opportunity to try Pinot Noir from a variety of regions including Carneros, Santa Barbara, Sonoma Coast and Willamette Valley.
-Out of our numerous Napa winery tastings, this tasting had the most wine glasses on a single table that we had ever seen for a consumer tasting.
+This tasting is a unique opportunity to try Pinot Noir from a variety of regions including Carneros, Santa Barbara, Sonoma Coast and Willamette Valley.
+Out of our hundreds of Napa Valley winery tastings we have participated in over the years, this tasting had the most wine glasses on a single table that we had ever seen for a consumer tasting.

 —